 Today, we live in a world where it is crucial for businesses, customers and financial institutions alike to make frictionless international transactions.
 However, significant challenges persist in the cross-border payments ecosystem, despite their importance in driving financial inclusion and business expansion.

-These methods were inefficient, unreliable, risky, and often came at a high cost.
+These methods were inefficient, unreliable, risky, and often came at a high cost with the cross-border payments market expanding.
 Thankfully, over the last 40 years, the SWIFT communication network and correspondent banking relationships have been the go-to method for moving money across borders.
 However, even newer methods are not without limitations.

 Costly, complex and security concerns